MIROC-DOC/model_description/draft/p-sfc.md

 ## Surface Flux Scheme (Sea Surface)

-Until [CCSR/NIES AGCM (1997)](https://github.com/MIROC-DOC/model_description/blob/master/org/AGCM5.6-Tech.pdf), both land surface and sea surface were treated as one of the atmospheric physical processes, but after MIROC3 ([Hasumi and Emori, 2004](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/miroc_description.pdf)), land surface processes became independent as MATSIRO.
-However, since MIROC3 ([Hasumi and Emori, 2004](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/miroc_description.pdf)), land surface processes have been separated into MATSIRO ([Takata et al., 2003](https://www.sciencedirect.com/science/article/pii/S0921818103000304); [Nitta et al., 2014](https://journals.ametsoc.org/doi/pdf/10.1175/JCLI-D-13-00310.1)).
+Until CCSR/NIES AGCM (1997), both land surface and sea surface were treated as one of the atmospheric physical processes, but after MIROC3 (Hasumi and Emori, 2004), land surface processes became independent as MATSIRO.
+However, since MIROC3 (Hasumi and Emori, 2004), land surface processes have been separated into MATSIRO (Takata et al., 2003; Nitta et al., 2014).
 In `SUBROUTINE:[SURFCE]` in pgsfc.F, `ENTRY:[OCNFLX]` (in `SUBROUTINE:[OCEAN]` of pgocn.F) is called for the sea surface, and `ENTRY:[LNDFLX]` (in `SUBROUTINE:[MATSIRO]` of matdrv.F) is called for the land surface, respectively.
-This chapter describes sea surface processes, which are still treated within the framework of atmospheric physical processes in MIROC6 ([Tatebe et al., 2019](https://www.geosci-model-dev.net/12/2727/2019/gmd-12-2727-2019.pdf))).
-For the land surface processes, please refer to [Description of ILS](https://github.com/integrated-land-simulator/model_description).
+This chapter describes sea surface processes, which are still treated within the framework of atmospheric physical processes in MIROC6 (Tatebe et al., 2019)).
+For the land surface processes, please refer to Description of ILS (https://github.com/integrated-land-simulator/model_description).

 <!--
 - Inputs